akshitaarya2207/2305513_navella_ecommerce/README.md

 The application allows users to browse products, filter and search items, manage a shopping cart, and simulate an online shopping experience with dynamic UI interactions.

+This project combines both admin and user functionalities in a single interface.
+In real-world applications,these roles are typically separated where admin manages products and users perform purchases.

 ---

 ## 🔄 System Flow